yuninxia/HPCToolkit/doc/src/users/faq.md

 By design, HPCToolkit does not attempt to coalesce distinct calls to the same function because it might be incorrect to do so; instead, it independently reports each call site that appears in the machine code.
 If the compiler duplicated calls as it replicated code during optimization, multiple call sites may be reported by `hpcviewer` when only one appeared in the source code.

-### Trace view shows lots of white space on the left.
+### hpcviewer's Trace view shows lots of white space on the left.
 Why?

 At startup, Trace view renders traces for the time interval between the minimum and maximum times recorded for any process or thread in the execution.
 The minimum time for each process or thread is recorded when its trace file is opened as HPCToolkit's monitoring facilities are initialized at the beginning of its execution.
 The maximum time for a process or thread is recorded when the process or thread is finalized and its trace file is closed.
 When an application uses the `hpctoolkit_start` and `hpctoolkit_stop` primitives, the minimum and maximum time recorded for a process/thread are at the beginning and end of its execution, which may be distant from the start/stop interval.
 This can cause significant white space to appear in Trace view's display to the left and right of the region (or regions) of interest demarcated in an execution by start/stop calls.